piotr-kalanski/spark-local/README.md

 - Spark - wrapper on Spark, which can be used at production data volumes
 - ScalaEager - implementation based on Scala collection with eager transformations, which makes it fast for unit testing
+- ScalaLazy - implementation based on Scala collection with lazy transformations, dedicated for working with small/mid size data

 ```scala
 import com.datawizards.sparklocal.session.ExecutionEngine.ExecutionEngine